jwilger/kookaburra/README.markdown

 of a feature that are suitable for sharing with the non/less-technical stakeholders on a project.

-When using Cucumber with Kookaburra, your scenarios and step definitions might look as follows:
+Gherkin is the external DSL used by Cucumber for this purpose, and you might have the following scenario defined for an e-commerce application:

     # purchase_items_in_cart.feature